brewingcode/pug-pack/README.md

   each val,key in src["people.yml"]
     li #{val.name} lives in #{val.city} and their SSN is #{key}

+// note that `src` also has all the asset files, which can be included with
-// you can also get at raw file content, but :inject() is better script.
+// a !{...}, but :inject() is better script.
   !{css['jquery.js']}
   var people = !{src['people.yml']};